adrwxyz/classic.adrw.xyz/_posts/2015-04-29-innovation-in-the-6.md

 ---
-title:  "Innovation in the 6"
+title:  "OCE Discovery 2015: Innovation in the #6ix?"
 date:   2015-04-29 23:47:45
 tags: startups
 categories: blog
 image: /assets/article_images/2015-04-29-innovation-in-the-6/discovery2015.jpg
 excerpt: OCE Discover 2015&#58; Thousands of entrepreneurs, researchers, policy makers, & community organizations together to celebrate and foster innovation in Ontario.
-seo-title: Innovation in the 6
+seo-title: "OCE Discovery 2015: Innovation in the #6ix? | Andrew Paradi"
 ---

 **Thousands of entrepreneurs, researchers, policy makers, and community organizations coming together to celebrate and foster innovation in Ontario.
 On April 27th, I went to OCE Discovery 2015 in Toronto.**